PlayFab Consumption: Best Practices

 If you're using one of the pre-built SDKs, it's important to remember that some analytics data on user behavior is generated automatically as described in the PlayStream Event Model reference.
 To turn off optional events, change the analytics setting in the Settings/Data Collection tab of your game in the PlayFab Game Manager.
 Similarly, while it's a good idea to have the "generate PlayStream event" option turned on for your CloudScript executions during debugging, you should make sure to disable that before going live.
 In the case of PlayStream Action triggered CloudScripts, you can always turn them on later if you need to debug some behavior in the wild.

 The profile is effectively "everything about the player", including common elements such as inventory, saved data, and statistics.
 It also contains the meta-information that you use to drive unique experiences through the LiveOps capabilities in PlayStream, such as the User Segmentation mentioned above.
 In addition, some title-level legacy features, such as Title Data, Catalogs, and Stores, are included in this meter, as their data implementation is effectively the same as User Data.
-Since this set of meters is driven by all player actions, as well as actions taken on players, it is overwhelmingly the one that needs the most optimization planning.
+Since this set of meters is driven by all player actions, and actions taken on players, it's overwhelmingly the one that needs the most optimization planning.

 The primary contributing factors to the usage captured by the pricing meters is the amount of data that is read, stored, and written, and how frequently you call the APIs that generate data that is metered.

 For more information about the specific API calls that result in "spin" on these meters, see Pricing Meters.